mdnestor/mdnestor/README.md

 Hello, I am **Michael Nestor**.
-Here is some code I have worked on:
+Here are some projects I have worked on:

 ### Formalization